miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 ## Item 14: Consider implementing Comparable
 The general contract of the compareTo method is similar to that of equals:
-- The implementor must ensure that sgn(x.compareTo(y))==-sgn(y. compareTo(x)) for all x and y.
-(This implies that x.compareTo(y) must throw an exception if and only if y.compareTo(x) throws an exception.)
+- The implementor must ensure that `sgn(x.compareTo(y))==-sgn(y. compareTo(x))` for all `x` and `y`.
+(This implies that `x.compareTo(y)` must throw an exception if and only if `y.compareTo(x)` throws an exception.)
-- The implementor must also ensure that the relation is transitive: (x. compareTo(y) > 0 && y.compareTo(z) > 0) implies x.compareTo(z) > 0.
+- The implementor must also ensure that the relation is transitive: `(x. compareTo(y) > 0 && y.compareTo(z) > 0)` implies `x.compareTo(z) > 0`.
-- Finally, implementor must ensure that x.compareTo(y)==0impliesthat sgn(x.compareTo(z)) == sgn(y.compareTo(z)), for all z.
+- Finally, implementor must ensure that `x.compareTo(y)==0` implies that `sgn(x.compareTo(z)) == sgn(y.compareTo(z))`, for all `z`.
-- It is strongly recommended, but not required, that (x.compareTo(y) == 0) == (x.equals(y)).
+- It is strongly recommended, but not required, that `(x.compareTo(y) == 0) == (x.equals(y))`.
 Generally speaking, any class that implements the Comparable interface and violates this condition should clearly indicate this fact.
 The recommended language is “Note: This class has a natural ordering that is inconsistent with equals.”

 Writing a compareTo method is similar to writing an equals method, but there are a few key differences.
-Because the Comparable interface is parameter- ized, the compareTo method is statically typed, so you don’t need to type check or cast its argument.
+Because the Comparable interface is parameterized, the compareTo method is statically typed, so you don’t need to type check or cast its argument.
 If the argument is of the wrong type, the invocation won’t even compile.
-If the argument is null, the invocation should throw a NullPointer- Exception, and it will, as soon as the method attempts to access its members.
+If the argument is null, the invocation should throw a NullPointerException, and it will, as soon as the method attempts to access its members.

 In a compareTo method, fields are compared for order rather than equality.
 To compare object reference fields, invoke the compareTo method recursively.
 If a field does not implement Comparable or you need a nonstandard ordering, use a Comparator instead.
 You can write your own comparator or use an existing one, as in this compareTo method for CaseInsensitiveString in Item 10:
 ```Java